SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 ### Practice 9 : File parsing with `sed` using regexp

 #### Fastq file
-For this exercise, you will work on the fastq file LINUX4JEDI-TP/1-fastq/SRR8517015_1.10000.fastq
+For this exercise, you will work on the fastq file `LINUX4JEDI-TP/1-fastq/SRR8517015_1.10000.fastq`
 * Print only read sequences using a regexp (print only lines with the letters ATCG)

-#### From a vcf file
+#### vcf file
-For this exercise, you will work with the vcf file LINUX4JEDI-TP/4-vcf/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.shuf.100000.vcf.gz
+For this exercise, you will work with the vcf file `LINUX4JEDI-TP/4-vcf/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION.shuf.100000.vcf.gz`
 * Print only the line corresponding to the header or a polymorphism with the `PASS` tag

 -----------------------